Processing.jl

 • Adaptive: if richReturn=false (default) $r$, else the 3-tuple ($r$, $m$, $l$),

-where $r$ is the computed vector of unit ranges (a Vector{UnitRange{Int64}} type), $m$ the vector with the low-pass filtered GFMRS and $l$ the vector of epoch lengths.
+where $r$ is the computed vector of unit ranges (a Vector{UnitRange{Int64}} type), $m$ the vector with the GFMRS of the low-pass filtered data and $l$ the vector of epoch lengths.

 Epochs definition